City of Nottingham Water Department: Nottingham Corporation Water Department

-The Nottingham Improvement Act of 1879 empowered Nottingham Corporation to take over the Nottingham Waterworks Company, but the plan had been nearly 30 years in the making.
+The Nottingham Improvement Act 1879 (42 & 43 Vict. c. cciv) empowered Nottingham Corporation to take over the Nottingham Waterworks Company, but the plan had been nearly 30 years in the making.
 By the early 1850s around 12 local authorities had gained control of their own water supplies.
 In 1852, the council had asked the water company for a reduction in their rates, as they were a large user of water.
 Prior to the formation of the Nottingham Water Company in 1845, the old Nottingham Water Company had supplied water to the various parishes within its area of supply without charge, when the water was used for cleaning the streets.
 The new company had a more commercial outlook, stating that they were intent on making a profit from their enterprise.
 A public meeting, attended by between 600 and 800 people on 2 November 1853, instructed the council to prepare to take over water supply and gas supply.
 The gas company was estimated to be worth £108,808, while the water company was estimated at £60,100.
 Manchester was quoted as a town where such a takeover had significantly reduced the cost of water, and operating surpluses were being used to fund public works.

-In early 1854, the Waterworks Company presented a bill to Parliament to allow them to increase their capital.
-A motion for the council to buy the waterworks was defeated in a meeting on 6 February 1854, but they proposed to ask the company why they needed such a large increase in capital, to suggest that dividends on any such capital should be restricted to five per cent, that the provisions of the Waterworks Clauses Act 1847, which the sanitary reformer Edwin Chadwick had promoted to restrict profits that water companies could make, and to comply with all reasonable demands for water, should apply to the company, and that the council should be allowed to buy shares in the company, which would give them voting powers.
-The Water Company refused to consider any of these actions, and the issue of takeover lay dormant for a time.
+In early 1854, the waterworks company presented a bill to Parliament to allow them to increase their capital, which was passed as the Nottingham Waterworks Amendment Act 1854 (17 & 18 Vict. c. x).
+A motion for the council to buy the waterworks was defeated in a meeting on 6 February 1854, but they proposed to ask the company why they needed such a large increase in capital, to suggest that dividends on any such capital should be restricted to five per cent, that the provisions of the Waterworks Clauses Act 1847 (10 & 11 Vict. c.
+17), which the sanitary reformer Edwin Chadwick had promoted to restrict profits that water companies could make, and to comply with all reasonable demands for water, should apply to the company, and that the council should be allowed to buy shares in the company, which would give them voting powers.
+The water company refused to consider any of these actions, and the issue of takeover lay dormant for a time.